About Formula E

 Formula E gives car manufacturers the opportunity to showcase their electric energy innovations in a racing environment, designing cars to the technical specification set out by the FIA.
 The series revolves around three principles: Energy, Environment and Entertainment, combining engineering, technology, sport, science, design, music and entertainment to drive towards an electric future.

 Nissan has been a partner and shareholder of e.dams since the start of the 2018/19 campaign, before fully taking over the team in April 2022.
 Together, the team has won 2 races and finished on the podium more than 10 times, with a best finish of second in the teams’ championship.

-The race lasts 45 minutes +1 lap, in which drivers must use the exclusive Attack Mode feature whereby an extra 35kW power boost is rewarded for driving through an off-line activation zone (the number of activations and length of the boost is determined by the FIA prior to each event).
+The race lasts 45 minutes +1 lap, in which drivers must use the exclusive Attack Mode feature whereby an extra 30kW power boost is rewarded for driving through an off-line activation zone (the number of activations and length of the boost is determined by the FIA prior to each event).
 A change to the regulations for Season 8 means 45 seconds will be added to the race time for every minute spent under Full Course Yellow or behind the Safety Car, up to a maximum of 10 minutes.

 5 drivers can also benefit from FanBoost, an extra burst of power voted for by the fans.
 A bonus point is available for the driver who sets the fastest lap.